 The frequency arrangement is a TDD arrangement, based on a block size of 5 MHz starting at the lower edge of the band at 3800 MHz.
 Multiple adjacent blocks of 5 MHz can be combined to obtain wider channels.
+To protect MFCN operating below 3800 MHz, a restricted block 3800-3860 MHz is defined for only WBB low power BS.

 Figure 1: 3800-4200 MHz frequency arrangement

-France FM60(24)036Rev1 proposes the above figure being replaced by:

 LEAST RESTRICTIVE TECHNICAL CONDITIONS SUITABLE FOR LMP WBB IN THE FREQUENCY BAND 3800-4200 MHZ

-The least restrictive technical conditions defined in this annex are in the form of block-edge mask (BEMs) and out-of-block emission limits, applicable to LMP WBB base stations.
+The technical conditions presented in this annex have been developed assuming an authorisation regime where the base station locations of transmitters and receivers are known.

-Alternative:

-The least restrictive technical conditions defined in this annex are in the form of a block-edge masks (BEM) applicable to LMP WBB base stations.
+The least restrictive technical conditions defined in this annex are in the form of a block-edge mask (BEM) applicable to LMP WBB base stations.
 The BEM includes “baseline” power limits for the protection of MFCN below 3800 MHz and aeronautical radio altimeters above 4200 MHz.

-A BEM is an emission mask that is defined, as a function of frequency, relative to the block edge of spectrum.
-BEMs are emission restrictions without implication on the levels of the emission restriction applicable to the spurious domain.
 The term block edge refers to the frequency boundary of spectrum licensed to a mobile communication network.

-The BEMs have been derived to allow coexistence between WBB LMP applications in the 3800-4200 MHz band.

-In addition, out-of-block emission limits for WBB LMP have been defined to address compatibility between WBB LMP in the 3800-4200 MHz band and other applications in adjacent bands.

-WBB LMP BS operating in 3800-3860 MHz require systematic coordination with MFCN BS below 3.8 GHz, along the guidelines provided in the relevant ECC Recommendation.
+These technical conditions allow unsynchronised operations to perform local vertical market needs.

 Non-AAS (non-active antenna systems) refers to WBB LMP base station transmitters which are manufactured and supplied separately to antenna systems.

 AAS refers to a base station and antenna system where the amplitude and/or phase between antenna elements is continually adjusted resulting in an antenna pattern that varies in response to short term changes in the radio environment.
 This is intended to exclude long term beam shaping such as fixed electrical down tilt.

-Editors note: This section may not be needed if we in the end have LRTC which distinguish between AAS and non-AAS BS.

-Editors note: If the LRTC will include synchronisation (e.g. different BEM for synch/no synch) we will also need definitions for synch / no synch / semi synch

 Technical conditions for base stations

-Proposal from Norway & UK:

-Some studies in [draft] ECC Report 358 [x] have shown that restricting the in-block e.i.r.p. for unsynchronized base stations operating in 3800-3900 MHz to 18 dBm/5 MHz in band e.i.r.p would reduce requirements for coordination between WBB LMP and MFCN.

-Tables below define, respectively, the maximum in-block e.i.r.p. for BS operating in 3800-4200 MHz per cell, the base station BEM out-of-block e.i.r.p. limits for emissions within the band 3800-4200 MHz per antenna, the base station maximum unwanted emission power in the band 3400-3800 MHz for base stations operating in 3800-4200 MHz and the base station unwanted emission limits per cell above 4200 MHz for base stations operating in 3800-4200 MHz.
-In a multi sector site “cell” refers to one of the sectors.

-The following in-block power limits are defined for WBB LMP BS.

-Table 1: Maximum in-block e.i.r.p. for BS operating in 3800-4200 MHz per cell